josephjlee/vogue-javascript-styleguide/README.md

     function Calculator() {

-      // @TODO total should be configurable by an options param (eqw) this.total = 0;
+      // @TODO total should be configurable by an options param (eqw 28 Apr 2015) this.total = 0;

       return this;